By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 5

-That all looks okay, so hit continue.
+That all looks OK, so hit Continue.

 Vanguard Backdoor Roth IRA 6

-Hit accept here and it brings you to the review and submit page.
+Hit Accept here, and it brings you to the review and submit page.

 Vanguard Backdoor Roth IRA 7